Inner Active Pelvic Health Physiotherapy is committed to providing you quality care in the treatment of bladder,

 Since graduating in 2005 Tafy has spent the last 10 years working with women.
 Over that time her interest continued to develop in gaining skills in pelvic health for both men and women.
-She holds post graduate certificates in Exercise for Women and Pelvic Floor Rehabilitation from the University of Melbourne and has trained in Pilates.
-In addition to her role as Principal Physiotherapist at IAP, she also consults at the Royal Women’s hospital which has empowered her to deliver a holistic whole person approach in her treatments.
+She holds post graduate qualifications in Exercise for Women and Pelvic Floor Rehabilitation from the University of Melbourne and has trained in Pilates.
+In addition to her role as Principal Physiotherapist at IAP, she was consulting at the Royal Women’s hospital over the last 7 years which has empowered her to deliver a holistic whole person approach in her treatments.

 ► Continence foundation of Australia

 ► Continence Foundation of Australia Physiotherapy Group (Victoria Branch)

 ► Australian Physiotherapy Association -Women’s, Men’s and Pelvic Health committee member

 ► Australia New Zealand Gynaecological Oncology Group (ANZGOG)

 Gaaya completed her Master of Physiotherapy at La Trobe University in Bendigo, establishing a strong foundation in her field.
 She has since worked in private practice, where she has gained experience in treating a diverse range of musculoskeletal conditions alongside pelvic health issues affecting both men and women.
 Gaaya’s specific interests lie in women’s health, pregnancy-related conditions, and pelvic floor health.
 She is dedicated to providing individually tailored treatment plans that prioritize the best care with integrity and empathy.
 Additionally, Gaaya has a keen interest in injury rehabilitation and strives to help patients achieve their specific goals through effective and personalized treatment.